Heiner1/AAPS-Wiki-en/BG-Source.md

 * Select xdrip in ConfigBuilder (setting in AndroidAPS).

 _If using Dexcom G5 App..._<Br>
-* Just dev, and in mmol/l (mg/dl version coming soon).
+* Just dev.
-* Download the apk from [here](https://github.com/dexcomapp/dexcomapp), just this version works.
+* Download the apk from [here](https://github.com/dexcomapp/dexcomapp), just this versions works whether mg/dl or mmol/l.
 * Deinstall original Dexcom app, if not allready done.
 * Select Dexcom G5 App in ConfigBuilder